ShubhamRandive08/My-Notes/GitHub_Git.md

 ###### Note : If we want the display the hidden file then fire command : `ls -a`
 ###### Note : If make changes into the file the follow following process --> 1.
 Adding changes 2.
 Commit the changes.
 There are four status for file :<br>
-1. #untracked: New file that git doesn't yet track
+1. untracked : New file that git doesn't yet track

-2. #modified : Changed file
+2. modified : Changed file

-3. #staged : file is ready to be committed
+3. staged : file is ready to be committed

-4. #unmodified : Unchanged file
+4. unmodified : Unchanged file

 #### Add and Commit Command<br>
-1. add - Adds new or changed files in your working directories to the git staging area.
+5. add - Adds new or changed files in your working directories to the git staging area.
      `git add < - File name - >` / `git add .` (For adding all changes file)
 ![[Pasted image 20250206122538.png]]

-1. Commit - It is the record of change.<br>
+6. Commit - It is the record of change.<br>
      `git commit -m "Some message"`
 	![[Pasted image 20250206122919.png]]